staging-951d-madcitymultimedia/postman-docs/src/pages/docs/monitoring-your-api/intro-monitors.md

 You can [view results for collection-based monitors](/docs/monitoring-your-api/viewing-monitor-results/) to learn more about the monitors you're running.
 You can also [manage your team's monitor usage](/docs/monitoring-your-api/monitor-usage/), enabling you to track your team's resource usage and purchase more blocks of monitoring calls.

 > If you experience a problem with collection-based monitors, you can [troubleshoot monitors in Postman](/docs/monitoring-your-api/troubleshooting-monitors/).

-## Monitor FAQs

-To learn more about configuring monitors in Postman, see the [Monitor FAQs](/docs/monitoring-your-api/faqs-monitors/).

 ## Monitor use cases